momentumlearn/classroom/README.md

 ## Deployment

-This application is currently deployed on AWS Elastic Beanstalk and all files under [.ebextensions](.ebextensions/) are related to that deployment.
+This application is currently deployed on Heroku under the admin@momentumlearn.com account.
+Automatic deploys are enabled through GitHub, so every push to main will also deploy to Heroku.